| DistroWatch Weekly

 Vladimir Potapov has announced the release of ROSA R9, a major update of the distribution which started as a fork of Mandriva Linux and which retains many of Mandriva's tools.
 The new version comes in two desktop variants - KDE 4 or Plasma Desktop 5.9: "ROSA R9 is the first release based on the new package platform 2016.1.
 The distribution is targeted mainly at Linux advocates eager to try new software.
 According to the updates policy, the R9 version of the ROSA distribution will have 4 years of technical support.
 Technical changes compared to ROSA R8: most of the system libraries, compilers and system/user software were updated to their new and latest versions (glibc, boost, GCC, Clang); a new additions to the repositories were made, e.g. LDC (the D language compiler), Meson (a powerful open-source build system); added a glibc patch, drastically boosting the load speed of the dynamic shared objects (DSO)...."
 Here is the brief release announcement, with additional technical details and changelog provided in the release notes.

 ROSA R9 -- running the KDE desktop

 Development, unannounced and minor bug-fix releases

-The table below provides a list of torrents we currently host.
-If you do not currently have a bittorrent client capable of handling the linked files, we suggest installing either the Transmission or KTorrent bittorrent clients.
+The table below provides a list of torrents DistroWatch is currently seeding.
+If you do not have a bittorrent client capable of handling the linked files, we suggest installing either the Transmission or KTorrent bittorrent clients.

 Archives of our previously seeded torrents may be found in our Torrent Archive.
 We also maintain a Torrents RSS feed for people who wish to have open source torrents delivered to them.
 Thanks to Linux Tracker we are able to share the following torrent statistics.